-What Is Extended Reality and How Can It Apply to Healthcare?
+What Is Extended Reality XR and How Can It Apply to Healthcare?

-XR has tremendous potential in healthcare.
+Extended reality XR has tremendous potential in healthcare.
 Let us get clear on the definition so you can understand the fantastic opportunities it represents.
-To best understand XR, you need to understand its three “family members,” namely, virtual reality, augmented reality, and mixed reality.
+To best understand XR, you need to understand its three “family members,” namely, virtual reality augmented reality and mixed reality.
 Here they are, along with some potential healthcare applications.

 Virtual Reality (VR)